India fake news problem fueled by digital illiteracy | DW | 02.03.2021

 Pahwa believes that platforms need to address algorithms that put engagement above all else.

-WhatsApp has also realized the gravity of the problem.
+WhatsApp — which is owned by US social media giant Facebook, a company that has had its own problems with aiding the spread of disinformation — has also realized the gravity of the problem.
 In 2018, it added a feature in India that limited forwarding news to a maximum of five chats.

 However, WhatsApp said it has no control over the content being shared as it is encrypted end to end.